giffon/charleywong/README.md

 All program source code are written in [Haxe](https://haxe.org/).
 Our dev environment is [Visual Studio Code](https://code.visualstudio.com/) with its [remote containers extension](https://code.visualstudio.com/docs/remote/containers).

 Open the checked out the source code (with git submodules) using Code, with dev container.
 Run `haxe build.hxml` to build the web interface.
 Use `npm start` to run locally.

+To update chrome extension, run `haxe chrome-extension.hxml`, open Chrome and go to Extension page(chrome://extensions) and reload Charley.